-What you must pay when you get these services Services that are covered for you Value Elite Acupuncture for chronic low back pain \$15 copayment for each Medicare- \$10 copayment for each Medicare- Covered services include: covered visit. covered visit.
+What you must pay when you get these services Services that are covered for you Value Elite Acupuncture for chronic low back pain Covered services include: \$20 copayment for each Medicare-covered visit. \$20 copayment for each Medicare- covered visit.
 Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

-What you must pay who en you get these services Services that are covered for you Value Elite Acupuncture for chronic low back pain (continued) Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+C What you must pay when you get these services Services that are covered for you Value Elite Acupuncture for chronic low back pain (continued) Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Samilar that are served for any What you must pay when you get these services Services that are covered for you Value Elite Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's \$300 copayment for each Medicare-covered ground or air transportation service.
-Cost sharing applies to each one-way trip. \$275 copayment for each Medicare-covered ground or air transportation service.
-Cost sharing applies to each one-way trip. health and that transportation by ambulance is medically required.
+Samian that are seened for any What you must pay when you get these services Services that are covered for you Value Elite Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$250 copayment for each Medicare-covered ground or air transportation service.
+Cost sharing applies to each one-way trip. \$225 copayment for each Medicare-covered ground or air transportation service.
+Cost sharing applies to each one-way trip.